vibhucodes-debug/mongoose_step_by_step/Setting_up_mongoose.md

 > `module.exports = mongoose.model('User', userSchema);`

-## Creating a User Data using the schema
+## Creating a User Data using the Schema

 > `const newUser = new User({
   name: 'Vaibhav Sharma',